KJBolt/KJBolt/README.md

 I am Kenneth Rockson a passionate developer with over 5 years of experience developing full scale web and mobile applications.
 Am enthusiastic about exploring other aspects of technology not limited to software development.
 <br/>
 <br/>
 I have worked on several projects including blog posts, company websites, ecommerce, mobile apps and so on.
 My passion for acquiring new skills has facilitated the expansion of my expertise across various platforms, including Web and Mobile App Development.
-My versatility, collaborative spirit, and dedication to shared values makes me a great fit in a variety of setting, and am committed to creating a hospitable and good work atmosphere.
+My versatility, collaborative spirit, and dedication to shared values makes me a great fit in any variety of setting, and am committed to creating a hospitable and good working atmosphere.
 <br/>
 <br/>
 You can check out my porfolio on facebook or reach out to me on Linkedin